 When I was returning home from a place of worship where I held a healing course in February 2003, in the corner of the building next to my parked car crouched an angelically beautiful pigeon.
 Unlike the typical town pigeons tending to be of various shades of grey, his feathers were glittering silver blue and violet with snow white patches.
-One of the wings hung lifelessly off the young bird’s body without showing any sign of an obvious damage.
+One of the wings hung lifelessly off the young bird’s body without showing a sign of obvious damage.
 Resigned, he let me handle him.
 I asked my Spirit Guide, whether the bird can be healed, and Lysseus told me that I will be able to heal him.

-I named the handsome bird "Aramis" and a spare cloak room in the house became his retreat for the four months during which he healed.
+I named the handsome bird "Aramis" and a spare cloak room in the house became his retreat for the next four months during which he healed.
 I introduced Aramis to other animals in the household, and was taking him into the garden once or twice a day, to keep him stimulated and as happy as possible.
 When in about 10 weeks’ time Aramis started flapping his wings, I took him to a local vet who found that the pigeon had a broken shoulder which could not have been surgically mended.
 The vet advised to cut the bird’s feathers short on the wings, and keep it as a pet that does not fly.
 Two weeks later, when Aramis started flying, I took him to Bristol, to Dr Hamish Denny, a top orthopaedic veterinary surgeon, and this is the X-ray that Dr Denny took:

 Dr Denny called the result "an absolutely wonderful example of healing by nature".